MSC’s C-TPAT Suspended After Drug Bust

 Obviously, the story quickly hit mainstream media outlets, as you would expect a huge drug bust seizing 16.5 tons of cocaine to do.

-There’s no shortage of news outlets to quote for the details surrounding the fallout of this historic bust; however, let’s go with a fellow online international shipping focused resource, the Maritime Executive.
+According to the couples rehab California, there’s no shortage of news outlets to quote for the details surrounding the fallout of this historic bust; however, let’s go with a fellow online international shipping focused resource, the Maritime Executive.
 In an article about MSC’s C-TPAT being suspended, the Maritime Executive highlights that this is the second large drug bust involving an MSC ship this year while giving further details:

 Six crewmembers from the MSC Gayane have been charged in connection with the seizure of 15.5 tonnes of cocaine at the port of Philadelphia on Monday.
 The record-setting haul has an estimated street value of $1 billion.
 It was the second bust involving an MSC ship at the port since March, when authorities seized about 1,200 pounds of cocaine from containers aboard the MSC Desiree.